-GH made But is it art? magenta, violet, red in 2003 and included the artwork in But is it art? at the The Cross Art Projects, Sydney, in 2003.
+But is it art? magenta, violet, red 2003 first appeared in But is it art? at the The Cross Art Projects, Sydney, in 2003.
 But is it art? magenta, violet, red is one of five in the limited edition But is it art?.
 The artwork's medium includes Acrylic and lead pencil on linen; watercolour and lead pencil on paper (framed), measuring, overall, Alternate setup arrangements with different resulting measurements.

 ENCYCLOPAEDIA OF ART THAT IS PRESENT, BUT MISSING

 ‘But is it art?’ asked the Art Judge with a penetrating stare that scrutinised this page.
 ‘Well it was some moments ago before three of its circles went missing’, replied the Art Defence somewhat distractedly while desperately looking under books and chairs for the missing circles.
 ‘We’ve put ‘wanted’ posters up – with a reward.
 So if you don’t mind waiting a little we expect you’ll soon be able to decide.’